 James Dick died in 1902 with an estate valued at £887,651.
 He was childless, and dedicated his wealth to charities and employees.

 John Edward Audsley (1824 – 1920), an employee of 40 years, took over management of the company.

 R & J Dick was converted into a company in 1908 with a capital of £650,000.

-In 1909 a new American tariff on belting imports led the company to build a factory at Passaic, New Jersey.
+A new American tariff on belting imports led the company to build a factory at Passaic, New Jersey in 1909.
 It could match the belting production levels of the Greenhead factory.

 R & J Dick balata belting was used across the world by 1911.
 The product was advertised in languages as diverse as Burmese, Romanian and Hindustani.

 R & J Dick acquired estates in Venezuela to provide balata gum in 1918.

 R & J Dick had an authorised capital of £925,000 by 1920.

 R & J Dick sustained heavy losses relating to its Venezuelan operation in 1921, following a slump in balata prices, and was forced to mortgage its properties in order to maintain sufficient working capital.
 The trading loss for the year amounted to £298,463.